yashk1998/feedly/apps/client/README.md

 ## 📄 License

-This project is part of the Growero RSS SaaS platform.
+This project is part of the rivsy RSS SaaS platform.